-Candidates invited for interview or examination shall be entitled to a flat-rate contribution towards their travel and accommodation costs.
+Candidates invited for an interview or examination shall be entitled to a flat-rate contribution towards their travel and accommodation costs.

 Staff member categories

-The Staff are composed of Staff Members with international status governed by the SatCen Staff Regulations in force; Local Staff are governed by Spanish labour legislation, Trainee and National experts on secondment are subject to specific provisions.
+The Staff are composed of Staff Members with international status governed by the SatCen Staff Regulations in force; Local Staff is governed by Spanish labour legislation, Trainee and National experts on secondment are subject to specific provisions.

 1. Staff members